-Infrastructure with an individual cost of \$5,000 or more and a useful life of one year or more are capitalized.
+Assets with an initial, individual cost of \$5,000 or more and a useful life of one year or more are capitalized.
 Assets acquired with grant funds may be capitalized even though their individual cost is less than \$5,000.
-All capital assets are valued at historical cost, or estimated historical cost if actual is unavailable, except for donated capital assets which are recorded at their estimated fair value at the date of donation.
+All capital assets are valued at historical cost, or estimated historical cost if actual is unavailable, except for donated capital assets which are recorded at their estimated fair value at the date of donation, and right-to-use lease assets which are described in Note 1J.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend the asset lives are not capitalized.

-Depreciation of all exhaustible capital assets is recorded as an expense in the Statement of Revenues, Expenses, and Changes in Net Position, with accumulated depreciation reflected in the Statement of Net Position.
-Depreciation is provided over the assets' estimated useful lives using the straight-line method of depreciation.
+Depreciation and amortization of all exhaustible capital assets is recorded as an expense in the Statement of Revenues, Expenses, and Changes in Net Position, with accumulated depreciation/amortization reflected in the Statement of Net Position.
+Depreciation/amortization is provided over the assets' estimated useful lives using the straight-line method of depreciation.
 The range of estimated useful lives by type of asset is as follows:

 Structures and improvements 5 - 20 years

 Machinery and equipment 5 - 20 years

 Vehicles 5 - 12 years

+Right-to-use lease assets 2-5 years